 By signing, you acknowledge that Nystrom's HIPAA Notice of Privacy Practices and Patient or Consumer Rights Handout, procedures for reporting alleged violations of patient's rights and grievance procedures have been made available to you.

 This agreement may not be altered in any way.
 I have read and agree to the above and hereby guarantee payment of all charges for services with the financial arrangements of Nystrom.

-PRINTED FULL LEGAL NAME OF PATIENT PATIENT DATE OF BIRTH SIGNATURE OF PATIENT OR LEGAL GUARDIAN (If you have a legal guardian, they must sign here) DATE PRINTED NAME OF LEGAL GUARDIAN PHONE NUMBER OF LEGAL GUARDIAN ADDRESS OF LEGAL GUARDIAN EMAIL ADDRESS OF PATIENT OR LEGAL GUARDIAN EMERGENCY CONTACT PHONE NUMBER OF EMERGENCY CONTACT
+PRINTED NAME OF PATIENT PATIENT DATE OF BIRTH PRINTED NAME OF LEGAL GUARDIAN PHONE NUMBER OF LEGAL GUARDIAN ADDRESS OF LEGAL GUARDIAN EMERGENCY CONTACT PHONE NUMBER OF EMERGENCY CONTACT SIGNATURE OF PATIENT OR LEGAL GUARDIAN DATE